 What is Licorice Root Extract?

-But licorice root is a medicinal perennial herb that originates from the Mediterranean.
-It’s been treasured for its medicinal benefits for centuries.
-Indeed, its use is recorded in Egyptian papyri and Assyrian clay tablets recorded the use of licorice root.
+But licorice root is a perennial medicinal herb that originates from the Mediterranean — treasured for its therapeutic benefits for centuries.
+Indeed, Egyptian papyri and Assyrian clay tablets recorded the use of licorice root.

-In ancient Arabia, it was famous for helping to treat coughs, while ancient Greece also used it for coughs with asthma.
-In China, the herb was used to ease spasms in the digestive tract and irritation of mucus membranes (x).
+In ancient Arabia, it was famous for treating coughs, while ancient Greece also used it for coughs related to asthma.
+In China, the herb eased spasms in the digestive tract and irritation of mucus membranes. (x)

 Almost all Chinese herbal preparations contain licorice as it helps with gastrointestinal absorption and brings the herbal blends into line.
-Put simply, it enhances the properties of other herbs.
+It enhances the properties of other herbs.

-In India, ancient Ayurvedic medicine considers licorice as a spasm-relieving expectorant and anti-inflammatory demulcent that also affects how the adrenal glands work (x).
+In India, ancient Ayurvedic medicine considers licorice a spasm-relieving expectorant and anti-inflammatory demulcent that affects how the adrenal glands work. (x)

 Licorice Root Extract Benefits

 Is licorice good for you?
 Yes, of course!
 Licorice has over 300 different compounds, some of which contain antimicrobial and antiviral properties. (x) Before taking any new supplement, discuss it with your physician.

-In people with high cholesterol, taking deglycyrrhizinated licorice for a year reduced LDL cholesterol, total cholesterol and levels of blood pressure (x).
+In people with high cholesterol, taking ethanolic extract of licorice — glycyrrhiza glabra — for a year reduced LDL cholesterol, total cholesterol and blood pressure levels. (x)

-Eczema is a clutch of skin diseases that affect more than 30 million Americans.
-It can cause itching, scaling, redness and inflammation (x).
+Eczema is a clutch of skin diseases that affect over 30 million Americans.
+It can cause itching, scaling, redness and inflammation. (x)

-DGL licorice was used in the study, leaving participants without any adverse side effects of glycyrrhizin.
+The study used deglycyrrhizinated licorice (DGL) in the study, leaving participants with no adverse side effects of glycyrrhizin.

-In mice, licorice supports regulatory T cells, suggesting that it can protect against inflammatory and autoimmune diseases (x).
+In mice, licorice supports regulatory Treg cells, suggesting that it can protect against inflammatory and autoimmune diseases. (x)

-Ethanol extract of the plant also relieved alcohol-induced liver damage in mice by lowering major liver inflammation markers by enhancing the antioxidant defense. (x)
+Ethanol extract of the plant also relieved alcohol-induced liver damage in mice by lowering significant liver inflammation markers by enhancing the antioxidant defense. (x)

-Associated with systemic health problems, leaky gut syndrome is sometimes difficult to treat.
-As a demulcent (soothing) and anti-inflammatory herb, licorice is a natural treatment for ulcers and may be a useful supplement for tackling leaky gut syndrome, such peptic ulcers caused by ibuprofen. (x)
+Systemic health problems may mean the leaky gut syndrome is sometimes difficult to treat.
+As a demulcent (soothing) and anti-inflammatory herb, licorice is a natural treatment for ulcers and maybe a helpful supplement for tackling leaky gut syndrome, such peptic ulcers caused by ibuprofen. (x)

 Licorice root is hugely beneficial for a cough or sore throat as a potent expectorant, loosening and expelling mucus that your cough is attempting to remove.
 Its demulcent, anti-inflammatory properties may quickly relieve a sore throat.

 The GABA receptor helps induce sleep.
 In mice, Gabrol and Liquiritigenin induced sleep through the GABA receptor.
-Therefore, the time needed to fall asleep was decreased and the duration of non-REM sleep was increased without reducing deep sleep (x).
+Therefore, it decreased the time needed to fall asleep and increased non-REM sleep duration without reducing deep sleep. (x)

-In PCOS patients, glycyrrhetinic acid can lower testosterone levels while stimulating normal ovulation.
-Two other metabolites of licorice (glabrene and glabridin) have estrogen-like properties that may help treat PCOS (x).
+In PCOS patients, glycyrrhetinic acid can lower testosterone levels while stimulating regular ovulation.
+Two other metabolites of licorice (glabrene and glabridin) have estrogen-like properties that may help treat PCOS. (x)

-In rats and mice, licorice flavonoid oil aids weight loss by increasing the oxidation of fat during light exercise (x).
-Licorice powder was also capable of reducing fat deposition and body weight gain in mice (x).
+In rats and mice, licorice flavonoid oil helps with weight loss by increasing fat oxidation during light exercise. (x) Licorice powder could also reduce fat deposition and body weight gain in mice. (x)

-We are in a fairly uncomplicated era, but we’re still plagued by mental, physical and environmental stress disorders.
-We’ve overworked our adrenal glands like we’re being pursued by a lion when we’re actually simply trying to balance the books.
+We are in a reasonably uncomplicated era, but mental, physical and environmental stress disorders can happen.
+We’ve overworked our adrenal glands like we’re being pursued by a lion when we’re simply trying to balance the books.

-This is where licorice comes in.
-This herb is amazing for helping to regulate levels of the stress hormone cortisol, giving your adrenal glands a much-needed rest (x).
+It’s where licorice comes in.
+This herb is fantastic for regulating the stress hormone cortisol levels, giving your adrenal glands much-needed rest. (x)